General Dynamics F-111 Aardvark: Early requirements

-Tactical Fighter Experimental (TFX)
+Tactical Fighter Experimental

-The U.S. Air Force and Navy were both seeking new aircraft when Robert McNamara was appointed secretary of defense in January 1961.
-The aircraft sought by the two armed services shared the need to carry heavy armament and fuel loads, feature high supersonic speed, twin engines and two seats, and probably use variable geometry wings.
+The USAF and Navy were both seeking new aircraft when Robert McNamara was appointed secretary of defense in January 1961.
+Both sought high-supersonic, twin-engined, two-seat aircraft that could carry heavy armament and fuel loads and probably use variable-geometry wings.
 On 14 February 1961, McNamara formally directed the services to study the development of a single aircraft that would satisfy both requirements.
-Early studies indicated that the best option was to base the design on the Air Force requirement, and use a modified version for the Navy.
-In June 1961, Secretary McNamara ordered the go ahead of Tactical Fighter Experimental (TFX), despite Air Force and Navy efforts to keep their programs separate.
+Early studies indicated that the best option was to base the design on the USAF requirement, and use a modified version for the Navy.
+In June 1961, Secretary McNamara ordered the go-ahead of Tactical Fighter Experimental (TFX), despite USAF and Navy efforts to keep their programs separate.
+According to aviation author Peter E. Davis, military officials were disconcerted by McNamara's focus on compromised requirements for financial reasons.

-The Air Force and the Navy could agree only on swing-wing, two-seat, twin-engine design features.
-The Air Force wanted a tandem-seat aircraft for low-level penetration ground-attack, while the Navy wanted a shorter, high altitude interceptor with side-by-side seating to allow the pilot and radar operator to share the radar display.
-Also, the Air Force wanted the aircraft designed for 7.33 g with Mach 2.5 speed at altitude and Mach 1.2 speed at low level with an approximate length of 70 ft.
-The Navy had less strenuous requirements of 6 g with Mach 2 speed at altitude and high subsonic speed (approx. Mach 0.9) at low level with a length of 56 ft.
+The two services could agree only on swing-wing, two-seat, twin-engined design features.
+The USAF wanted a tandem-seat aircraft for low-level penetration ground attack, while the Navy wanted a shorter, high-altitude interceptor with side-by-side seating to allow the pilot and radar operator to share the radar display.
+Also, the USAF wanted the aircraft designed for 7.33 g with Mach 2.5 speed at altitude and Mach 1.2 speed at low level with an approximate length of 70 ft.
+The Navy had less strenuous requirements: 6 g with Mach 2 speed at altitude and high subsonic speed (about Mach 0.9) at low level with a length of 56 ft.
 The Navy also wanted the aircraft with a nose large enough for a 48 in diameter radar dish.